 How Long Does It Take For Purple Stretch Marks To Fade?

-Dealing with purple stretch marks can be a long, disappointing process that involves trying various cosmetic products, that eventually do not offer the desired result.
+Dealing with purple stretch marks can be a long process that involves trying various cosmetic products and procedures.

-So, do you feel like there are a little too many stretchy signs on your body?
-There are some ways to help them fade faster and prevent the formation of new purple stretch marks.
-As I faced my own stretchy situation, my main concern is how can I speed up the process of fading, turning purple stretch marks into white, skin-colored stretch marks.
+If you feel like there are too many stretchy marks on your body, there are some ways to help them fade faster and prevent the formation of new purple stretch marks.
+As I faced my own purple stretch marks (caused by depression weight gain), my main concern was how can I speed up the process of fading, and turning purple stretch marks into white, skin-colored stretch marks.

-I found 3 effective tips and tricks that actually work when it comes to diminishing the appearance of purple stretch marks (and other types of stretch marks too, including stretch marks on back or even stretch marks on butt – yes, those cute lines on your bum!).
-They’re cheap and effective, so if you’re determined to make those stretch marks less visible (or even fade away completely, as it happened to my cousin), read on.
+I found 3 effective things that actually work when it comes to diminishing the appearance of purple stretch marks (and other types of stretch marks too, including stretch marks on your back or even stretch marks on your butt – yes, those cute lines on your bum!).
+They’re cheap and useful, so if you’re determined to make those stretch marks less visible (or even fade away completely, if you’re super lucky), I recommend trying these first.

+As cliche as it sounds, hydration is key!
 Staying properly hydrated is the first and most important step when dealing with purple stretch marks.
-Water is one of the most efficient ways to reduce purple stretch marks due to the fact that hydrated skin is softer, elastic, and more toned.
+Water is one of the most efficient ways to reduce purple stretch marks because the hydrated skin is softer, elastic, and more toned.
 Drinking plenty of water will also prevent purple stretch marks from developing in other areas of your body.

 Another tip is to invest in a pretty water bottle that can keep you motivated to drink more.
 You can find a good bottle on Amazon for a reasonable price and the good thing is that such a bottle will last you for years.